-The Company has until March 17, 2014 to submit to NASDAQ a plan to regain compliance with the NASDAQ rule.
-The Company intends to submit a plan to regain compliance within this 60-day period.
-If NASDAQ accepts the Company's plan, NASDAQ may grant the Company up to 180 days from the prescribed due date for the filing of the fiscal 2013 10-K, or until June 30, 2014, to regain compliance.
-In any event, the Company intends to file its fiscal 2013 10-K with the SEC and regain compliance with the NASDAQ rule as soon as Ernst & Young, LLP completes the audits.
+The Company has 60 days to submit to NASDAQ a plan to regain compliance with the NASDAQ rule.
+The Company intends to file its Form 10-K for fiscal 2014 well before that date, but if that is not possible for some reason, then the Company will submit a plan to regain compliance within the 60-day period.
+If NASDAQ accepts the Company's plan, NASDAQ may grant the Company up to 180 days from the prescribed due date for the filing of the fiscal 2013 10-K, or until June 29, 2015, to regain compliance.

 Daily Journal Corporation publishes newspapers and web sites covering California and Arizona, as well as the California Lawyer magazine, and produces several specialized information services.
-Sustain Technologies, Inc., New Dawn Technologies, Inc. and ISD Technologies, Inc. are wholly-owned subsidiaries and supply case management software systems and related products to courts and other justice agencies.
+Journal Technologies, Inc., a wholly owned subsidiary, supplies case management software systems and related products to courts and other justice agencies.